shihaab/SogetiInn/README.md

 # To use SogetiInn API
-Navigate to target folder in CMD
+Navigate to target folder in CMD.

 Clone repository
 ```
 gh repo clone shihaab/SogetiInn